MPACT-ORG/llvm-project/llvm/docs/Mdl/MDLSpec.md

 ## **Appendix A: Full Language Grammar**

 The MDL parser is a recursive descent parser based on the following grammar.
+This is a complete specification of the grammar implemented in the MDL compiler.

 ```
 architecture_spec       : architecture_item+ EOF ;